Thank you for subscribing

 Granny flats require adequate plumbing.
 Image: Getty

-How much does a granny flat cost?
+How much does a granny flat or small second dwelling cost?

 • Survey and engineer reports